Principe–Granarolo rack railway

 The Principe–Granarolo rack railway (Ferrovia Principe-Granarolo) is a rack railway in the Italian city of Genoa that connects via del Lagaccio, near the Genoa Piazza Principe railway station, to the Granarolo hills.
 The line is sometimes erroneously described as a funicular and listed alongside the city's Zecca–Righi funicular, the Sant'Anna funicular and the Quezzi funicular.
 The line is managed by AMT Genova, which manages the city's public transport.
+It is a rare example of a rack railway operating within a city (others include the Dolderbahn and Stuttgart Rack Railway).

 History

 Work on the Principe–Granarolo rack railway started in 1898, and operation commenced in 1901.
 The line's unusual track gauge and passing loop arrangement, both common in funiculars but rare elsewhere, have suggested to some that the line may have started life as a funicular and been converted to rack operation; however the line's owners have dismissed this theory.

 The line's cars were totally rebuilt in 1929, with new body and mechanical equipment, and the line was rebuilt in 1976.

 In 2002, car 2 was sent away for an overhaul, but the bankruptcy of the original contractor and the involvement of a replacement in an alleged bribery scandal meant that the overhaul was not completed and the car returned to the line until March 2019.
 The overhaul included the replacement of the car floor, lighting, safety systems, electric drive, air conditioning and a new driver's seat.
 Between 2002 and 2019, service was provided by car 1 operating alone.
 AMT now plans to use the rebuilt car to double the service frequency to every 15 minutes.